UnixJunkie/MADE_software_mirror/README.md

 # Superposition algorithms in MADE plugin

-The following superposition methods are included in MADE:
+The following superposition methods (besides PyMOL's Super and Align implementation) are included in MADE:
 - ProBiS
 - GANGSTA+
 - DeepAlign